-Assuming we obtain FDA approval, we expect that our expenses will increase as we prepare for the commercial launch of Twirla.
+Assuming we obtain FDA approval, and assuming we obtain the additional funding we will require, we expect that our expenses will increase as we prepare for the commercial launch of Twirla.
 As a result, we expect to continue to incur substantial losses for the foreseeable future, and these losses may increase.
 We are uncertain when or if we will be able to achieve or sustain profitability.
 If we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
-Failure to become and remain profitable would impair our ability to sustain operations and adversely affect the price of our common stock and our ability to raise capital.
-We are significantly dependent on the success of Twirla and if we do not obtain FDA approval of Twirla and/or are unable to obtain additional funding, we will need to reassess our operating capital needs and may be unable to continue our operations at planned levels and be forced to reduce, or even terminate, our operations.
+Failure to become and remain profitable would impair our ability to sustain operations and adversely affect the price of our common stock and our ability to raise additional capital.
+We are significantly dependent on the success of Twirla, and if we do not obtain FDA approval of Twirla and/or are unable to obtain additional funding, we will need to reassess our operating capital needs and may be unable to continue our operations at planned levels and be forced to reduce, or even terminate, our operations.